dsk2802/Diabetes-Prediction/README.md

 There is one categorical variable dteday and 15 numerical variables.
 Out of which one is target variable(cnt).

 Steps involved
-1.Data Preprocessin: Missing value analysis
+Data Preprocessin: Missing value analysis
-2.Outlier Analysis
+Outlier Analysis
 3.Data Visualization
 4.Feature selection using correlation analysis
 5.Model Seleciton